idaidaida/sf-log-visualizer/README.md

 # Good point
 This application works by javascript.
-Salesforce debag log files you selected are not uploaded to server side.
+Salesforce debug log files you selected are not uploaded to server side.
 So this is very safe.